MalwareCube/overthewire/00_bandit/level_20-21/level_20-21.md

 NOTE: Try connecting to your own network daemon to see if it works as you think.

 ## Solution
+This level will require establishing concurrent `nc` listeners to send and receive data back and forth on the same port, as well as the `fg` command to switch between them.

+Firstly, we can set up an initial `nc` listener on port 4444 with `nc -l 4444`.
+We can back out of this connection by typing `^Z` (ctrl + c).

+Next, the `./suconnect` binary in the home directory has the `setuid` binary set, and is owned by `bandit21`.
+We can use this binary to connect to port 4444 to establish a connection with `./suconnect 4444`.
+Again, we can back out of this connection by typing `^Z` (ctrl + c).

+Now that a connection has been made we can return to our first `nc` listener by using the command `fg` and supplying the argument `1`.
+From here, we're back in our `nc` listener, and we can provide (paste) the password from the previous level.
+We can then back out of the connection again to return to our recipient.

+We can use the `fg` command again and supply the argument `2` to return to our second connection.
+We can see that the password was correct, and that the password for the next level was sent back to our original listener.
+We can stop this listener `^Z`, and `fg 1` to return, where we receive the password for the next level.

 ```bash
 bandit20@bandit:~$ ls